 - Hepatitis B – 3 doses

-- Meningitis (MCV4/Menveo/Menactra)- 1 dose required for 7th grade, 2nd dose required at age 16, unless unvaccinated by age 16, then only 1 dose required or if 1st meningitis vaccine was given after the age of 16, only 1 dose required.
+- Meningitis (MCV4/Menveo/Menactra)- 1 dose required for 7th grade, the 2nd dose required at age 16, unless unvaccinated by age 16, then only 1 dose required or if 1st meningitis vaccine was given after the age of 16, only 1 dose required.

 Not required, but Highly recommended